-Recently there’s been a huge buzz about the digital industry thriving in the UK.
+Recently there’s been a huge buzz about the digital industry thriving in the UK, with countless of digital marketing agencies and tech startups such as self-storage comparison site like WhatStorage.
 Now is the most popular time for starting a digital agency in the country, especially in Bournemouth and Poole of Silicon South.
 Thinking of starting a digital business in Bournemouth?
 That seems to be the trend!
 Graftene, a Bournemouth based web design digital agency explain what they’ve learned while setting up their web development and digital marketing business.

 “12.4pc of our GDP is attributed to technology and digital business, that’s the highest in the G20.
 We are the most digital nation in the world and it is important that government policy makes the most of this enormous potential.”

 Tech City UK is a Government supported Cluster Alliance dedicated to helping the digital entrepreneur and accelerating digital growth thus creating the ‘Tech Nation’.

 “The digital sector is growing and creating jobs, economic growth, and national prestige. “ Says Baroness Joanna Shields, Chair of Tech City UK.

 According to Gerard Grech CEO of Tech City UK, now is the right time to shine the spotlight on this exciting network of digital clusters, and map out the prospects for professionals and investors.

 The Tech Nation Report analysed 47,200 digital companies in the UK and 2,000+ of them were surveyed.
 The results were fascinating.
 Even though the public had a partial idea of the flourishing digital economy in the country it wasn’t clear until now that it is the nation’s booming industry.
 But the research that shows how one of the top clusters of digital is Bournemouth is even more astonishing, no one was expecting that.